Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/actuators/types/random.rst

 Random Actuator
 ***************

-The *Random Actuator* sets a random value into a property of the object.
+The *Random Actuator* creates a random value which can be stored in a property of the object.

 .. figure:: /images/game-engine_logic_actuators_types_random_bool-constant.jpg
    :width: 271px